managingwp/disable-wordpress-updates-plus/readme.txt

 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

+A fork of https://github.com/oliverschloebe/disable-wordpress-updates that provides options to enable or disable features.

 Disables the theme, plugin and core update checking, the related cronjobs, plugin/theme update health checks and notification system.

 == Description ==

+Original Description:
 This plugin completely disables the theme, plugin and core update checking system in WordPress.
 The plugin prevents WordPress from checking for updates including cronjobs, and prevents any notifications from being displayed.